ayeshLK/ballerina-social-media/README.md

 ### With Docker Compose

 1. Checkout the code base and move to the root folder
-2. Execute `build-docker-images.sh` script to generate the necessary docker images.
+2. Execute `./_resources/build-docker-images.sh` script to generate the necessary docker images.
-3. Execute `docker compose up`
+3. Execute `docker compose up -f ./_resources/docker-compose.yml`

 ### Without Docker Compose

 1. Setup a MySQL database
-2. Execute the script `init.sql` in db-setup
+2. Execute the script `init.sql` in `_resources/db-setup` directory

 ## Try out

-- To start the completed setup run `docker compose up -f docker-compose-complete.yml`
+- To start the completed setup run `docker compose up -f ./_resources/docker-compose.yml`
 - To send request open `social-media-request.http` file using VS Code with `REST Client` extension
 - To open the frontend type `http://localhost:3001`in the browser